MicrosoftDocs/terminal/TerminalDocs/customize-settings/color-schemes.md

 ## Adding a color scheme to a profile

-You can add a color scheme to a profile by adding the `colorScheme` property to the profile and setting it to the color scheme's name.
-Below is an example profile using the One Half Dark color scheme.
+If you would like to set up a color scheme inside one of your profiles, add the `colorScheme` property with the color scheme's `name` as the value.
+Below is an example of a profile using the One Half Dark color scheme.

 ```json
 {